bluebanquise/bluebanquise/README.md

 * :globe_with_meridians: **[security](collections/security):** system security related roles.

 Infrastructure collection should be compatible with all target Linux distributions (RHEL 8, RHEL 9, Debian 11, Debian 12, OpenSuse Leap 15, Ubuntu 20.04, Ubuntu 22.04).
 Other collections do not support all these distributions (support is added on demand).

+Note that few features are still limited on Ubuntu and Debian (mainly network configuration), I am working on it.

 ## License